michellexchen/SLOGO/DESIGN.md

 	BackEnd
 *Back end sees an exception with the command and sends the Exception back to the GUI

 	Views/GUI
-*Takes a list of objects
-*Each object will be drawn on the GUI and it contains flags and variables that determine what the object is and what it looks like
+*Takes a list of objects passed from the back end *Each object will be drawn on the GUI and it contains flags and variables that determine what the object is and what it looks like
 *The view takes a list of objects so that it doesn't matter what or how many objects get passed to the graphics, it can read them regardless
+*.update() --> takes the intermediary steps between the beginning state and the end state

 Internal API